stakater/kubestackplus-docs/content/for-developers/deploy-the-application.md

     oc get pods,svc -n ${TENANT_NAME}-dev
     ```

-1. RUn the following command to port forward the pod to your local machine and run curl command to verify your application is running and serving requests.
+1. Run the following command to port forward the pod to your local machine and run curl command to verify your application is running and serving requests.

      ```sh
      # get podname with oc get